KostasMathioudakis/Software-Architectures-for-Cloud-Computing/README.md

-# cs548
+# CS548
-French exchange variation players should be banned from the game.
+Quote of the year: "French exchange variation players should be banned from the game."